Slavko Barbarić: Medjugorje phenomenon

-The conclusion of the Conference of Bishops, published in Zadar on 10 April 1991, regarding the alleged apparitions, stated that the apparitions "non constat de supernaturalitate", that is, based on previous examinations, it is impossible to establish that these are supernatural apparitions or revelations.
+The conclusion of the Conference of Bishops, published in Zadar on 10 April 1991, regarding the apparitions, stated that the apparitions "non constat de supernaturalitate", that is, based on previous examinations, it is impossible to establish that these are supernatural apparitions or revelations.
 However, the Conference left the possibility of the pilgrimage.
 In connection with the conclusion, Barbarić stated: "We have our sanctuary.
 We have permission for the people to come here.
 Why do we need the seers anyway?"

 The same year, in July, the Province proposed to the Bishop that Barbarić should remain in Humac, which the Bishop approved.
 However, Barbarić, on his initiative, returned to Medjugorje, claiming he had agreed to this verbally with the Provincial Drago Tolj, due to the lack of confessors.
 The Episcopal Ordinariate wasn't even informed about the transfer, so Barbarić remained active without the necessary decree from the bishop.
 The Episcopal Ordinariate was in turmoil due to the war in Croatia and Bosnia and Herzegovina that broke out in October 1991.
 In 1993, Bishop Žanić was replaced by Ratko Perić.
 The Ordinariate continued to communicate with Barbarić regularly, presuming that his transfer to Medjugorje was legal.

 In 1999, Bishop Perić requested that the Province transfer him from Medjugorje again, as he had discovered that Barbarić was active in Medjugorje without a pastoral decree.
 Barbarić refused to transfer, so the Bishop suspended his confessional jurisdiction on 20 February 2000.
 Barbarić asked the Bishop for revision, but the Bishop confirmed his previous decision.
 He again complained to the Holy See over the issue, and the Bishop insisted that Barbarić sign the statement of obedience and leave Medjugorje.
 He signed the declaration on 20 June 2000 but still remained active in Medjugorje.
 The bishop suspended his confessional jurisdiction once again on 30 October 2000.
 He died on 24 November 2000.